lg-bot/import-test/README.md

 - The Browser
 - SQL

+Each requirement has a point value.
+A fully complete requirement gets full points; partially complete requirements get partial points; incomplete requirements get no points.
+Completeness is determined by calculating points earned divided by total points available.

 ## Project Description

 Build a community for record enthusiasts to review their favorite albums.
 The app is called **Vinyl**.